On selection of standing wave at small energy in the 1D Cubic Schr\"odinger Equation with a trapping potential: Abstract

 \section{Abstract}

 Combining virial inequalities by Kowalczyk, Martel and Munoz and Kowalczyk, Martel, Munoz and Van Den Bosch with our theory on how to derive nonlinear induced dissipation on discrete modes, and in particular the notion of Refined Profile, we show how to extend the theory by Kowalczyk, Martel, Munoz and Van Den Bosch to the case when there is a large number of discrete modes in the cubic NLS with a trapping potential which is associated to a repulsive potential by a series of Darboux transformations.
-This a simpler model than the kink stability for wave equations, but is still a classical one and retains some of the main difficulties.
+Even though, by its non translation invariance, our model avoids some of the difficulties related to the effect that translation has on virial inequalities of the kink stability problem for wave equations, it still is a classical model and it retains some of the main difficulties.